A Recipe For Arbitrary Text Style Transfer with Large Language Models: Experimental Setup

 We also evaluate our method on two standard style transfer tasks: sentiment and formality.
 We use the Yelp polarity dataset \citep{zhangCharacterlevelConvolutionalNetworks2015} for sentiment and Grammarly's Yahoo Answers Formality Corpus (GYAFC) dataset for formality \citep{rao-tetreault-2018-dear}.\footnote{Hosted by \citet{DBLP:conf/ijcai/LuoLZYCSS19}.} These datasets allow us to evaluate performance of augmented zero-shot learning in the context of prior supervised methods which have been used on these tasks.

 \paragraph{Model.} Augmented zero-shot learning requires a large language model.
-We use two dense left-to-right decoder-only transformer language models \citep{DBLP:journals/corr/VaswaniSPUJGKP17}, each with a non-embedding parameter count of 137B.
-The first model, which we refer to as \textit{LLM}, was trained on a corpus comprising public web documents, including forum and dialog data and Wikipedia.
-The dataset was tokenized into 2.81T BPE tokens with a SentencePiece vocabulary size of 32K \citep{DBLP:journals/corr/abs-1808-06226}.
-The second model, which we refer to as \textit{LLM-Dialog}, was the result of finetuning \textit{LLM} on a curated, high-quality subset of data identified to be in a conversational format.
+We primarily use LaMDA, a left-to-right decoder-only transformer language model \citep{DBLP:journals/corr/VaswaniSPUJGKP17} with a non-embedding parameter count of 137B \citep{thoppilan2022lamda}.
+The pre-trained LaMDA model, which we refer to as \textit{LLM}, was trained on a corpus comprising 1.95B public web documents, including forum and dialog data and Wikipedia.
+The dataset was tokenized into 2.49T BPE tokens with a SentencePiece vocabulary size of 32K \citep{DBLP:journals/corr/abs-1808-06226}.
+We also use \textit{LLM-Dialog}, the final LaMDA model which was finetuned on a curated, high-quality subset of data identified to be in a conversational format.
+Decoding was done with top-$k$=40.
+To show that the success of augmented zero-shot learning is not restricted to these two large LMs, we also perform experiments with GPT-3 (Table \ref{tab:candidate_select}).
+For GPT-3, decoding was done with nucleus sampling using $p$=0.6 \citep{holtzman2019curious}.

-To show that the success of augmented zero-shot learning is not restricted to these two large LMs, we also perform an experiment using GPT-3 models (see Table \ref{tab:candidate_select}).
-For \textit{LLM} and GPT-3, we use the prompts shown in Figure \ref{prompts} (see \ref{tab:fullprompt}a for the unabbreviated prompts).
-For \textit{LLM-Dialog}, the prompt is formulated as a conversation between one agent who is requesting rewrites and another who is performing the rewrites (see Table \ref{tab:fullprompt}b in the appendix.)
+The prompts used for \textit{LLM} and GPT-3 are shown in Figure \ref{prompts}.
+For \textit{LLM-Dialog}, the prompt was instead formulated as a conversation between one agent who is requesting rewrites and another who is performing the rewrites.
+See Table \ref{tab:fullprompt} in the Appendix for the full non-abbreviated prompts.